jindada/markdown-for-react/README.md

 ## Contributing

-You can submit any ideas as [pull requests](https://github.com/jindada/markdown-for-react) or as a [GitLab issue](https://github.com/jindada/markdown-for-react/issues).
+You can submit any ideas as [pull requests](https://github.com/jindada/markdown-for-react) or as a [Github issue](https://github.com/jindada/markdown-for-react/issues).